score-framework/js.dom.form/README.rst

 Quickstart
 ==========

-This library ist foremost for providing a uniform API to all form fields:
+This library ist foremost for providing a uniform API across all form fields:

 .. code-block:: javascript